-St Stephen’s Global exposes our students to different cultures, environments and people around the world, which helps to mould them into more compassionate people with life experience before they have even graduated.
+St Stephen’s School exposes our students to different cultures, environments and people around the world, which helps to mould them into more compassionate people with life experience before they have even graduated.

-Last year alone, St Stephen’s School students helped to construct homes and infrastructure in a local Cambodian village; worked with people with disabilities at Bethany Home in Malaysia; went on an inaugural service tour to India; visited orphanages in South Africa; toured The Kimberley and more.
+As part of our extended Service Learning program, St Stephen’s School students help to construct homes and infrastructure in a local Cambodian village; work with people with disabilities at Bethany Home in Malaysia; visit orphanages in South Africa, and experience The Kimberley region.

-We have developed a range of programs managed by the School’s Global team, including international and domestic service learning tours and capacity building in education within developing nations.
+We have developed a range of programs including international and domestic Service Learning tours and capacity- building education within developing nations.

-Examples of the capacity building side of St Stephen’s Global include the donation of school equipment and learning technologies and staff trips where we share our expertise and skills to improve the opportunities of students in those areas.
+Examples of the capacity-building side of St Stephen’s Service Learning include the donation of school equipment and learning technologies and staff trips where we share our expertise and skills to improve the opportunities of students in those areas.

-In so doing, St Stephen’s Global provides opportunities for the School to live its motto Serve God, Serve One Another in the context of a globalised world.
+In so doing, St Stephen’s School provides opportunities for the School to live its motto Serve God, Serve One Another in the context of a globalised world.

 Developing students with high levels of intercultural competencies and a heart for service are the main objectives of our tours.
 The tours focus on Asia, Africa and Australia and involve hands-on service tasks that build character, empathy and engagement amongst our students.
 Importantly, the tours also contribute in a practical way to the welfare of the local people.